elisabethirgens/dotfiles/README.md

 ```

 Todo: decide on a workflow with some manual control for extensions.
 This will create a list that can be piped into xargs to run `code --install-extension`.
 A bit manual, but not sure I want auto syncing between machines? 🤔

+---

+## Improvements

+- Set up `.zshrc` so user name doesn't need to be hard coded